What Happens at an Arraignment in Texas?

 How Long Do They Have to Indict You in Texas?

 After the defendant delivers his or her plea, the court will respond accordingly.
 If the defendant submits a guilty plea, the judge will set a date for sentencing.
 After a not guilty plea, the judge sets a trial date, usually within 180 days of the date of arrest.
 Each state criminal justice system has different statutes for handling no-contest and mute pleas.

 Implications of an Arraignment and Plea

 An individual facing criminal charges could face dramatically different outcomes depending on his or her plea.
 The defendant’s attorney may suggest a plea bargain, which is essentially pleading guilty to a lesser charge than the charge in question or pleading guilty and ensuring a swifter legal process in exchange for lighter sentencing.
 Arraignment usually happens within two or three days of arrest.
 Depending on the nature of the charges, the judge may set bail or the defendant may request bail.
 Posting bail would mean the defendant is free to go (with restrictions) until his or her next court date.
 Milder offenses like theft or drug possession may qualify for bail while other more serious offenses like murder generally do not, and if they do, the bail amount is usually hundreds of thousands of dollars or more.

 The best course of action for any individual charged with a criminal offense is to secure a defense attorney as soon as possible.
 The law ensures everyone charged with a crime has access to an attorney regardless of ability to pay.
 If a defendant cannot afford a private defense attorney, he or she may request a public defender at no cost.
-The criminal defense attorney will advise the client how to prepare for arraignment and help the client determine the best course of action when it comes to entering a plea.
+The criminal defense attorney in Houston will advise the client on how to prepare for arraignment and help the client determine the best course of action when it comes to entering a plea.